CS-DSI-project/lx-nav/README.md

 # NavKMUTT

-A application that can help your navigate and know detail of LX Exhibition
+A application that can help your navigate and know detail of LX Exhibition.

+This project is part of CSC231 Agile software engineering and CSC234 User centre mobile application

 ## Getting Started